Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Details of Hierarchical Categories in Copyright Infringement

 \section{Details of Hierarchical Categories in Copyright Infringement}

-As shown in Fig.~\ref{fig: Hierarchical Categories}, we elaborate on the five hierarchical categories of content resemblance that consolidate our framework for detecting copyright infringement in generative models.
+We propose five hierarchical categories of content resemblance that consolidate our framework for detecting copyright infringement in generative models.
 Each level reflects a different degree of abstraction, from superficial visual similarity to deep conceptual overlap, which reflects increasing levels of abstraction and creative expression:

 \paragraph{[Level 1] Technics} This level involves low-level visual feature similarities produced by technical artifacts, including pixel-wise similarity, shared textures, shading gradients, image resolution, and filter effects (e.g., HDR).
 For example, two images may share identical color histograms or noise patterns due to the use of the same generator architecture or prompt embedding.
 Alone, such features rarely suffice for legal claims, but they may suggest direct copying of training artifacts.